 In order to reach the eligibility threshold of 1 MW derated to participate to the CRM, low voltage connected capacities must aggregate in a specific format.
-Low voltage Delivery Points must be aggregated within a Low Voltage Delivery Point Group (reaching a minimum of Nominal Capacity of 100 kW).
+Low voltage Delivery Points must be aggregated within a Low Voltage Delivery Point Group, all Delivery Points need to be part of the same DSO, and, there can be only one LVDPG with an NRP lower than 100 kW in order to aggregate as many Delivery Points as possible by groups while keeping the flexibility to have groups in all DSOs.